-Almost all major grocery stores in Canada should carry Italian rapini and should be used with-in 4 to 5 days after bringing it home or harvesting it from your garden.
+Almost all major grocery stores in Canada should carry Italian rapini, and it should be used within 4 to 5 days after bringing it home or harvesting it from your garden.

-Store in your refrigerator crisper wrapped in paper towel.
+Store in your refrigerator crisper wrapped in a paper towel.

 What is Italian Rapini?

-It really is unique and full of flavour if prepared properly or as we like to enjoy it the Classic Italian Rapini recipe way.
+It is unique and full of flavor if prepared correctly or as we like to enjoy it, the Classic Italian Rapini recipe way.

 Alert– Rapini and garlic go hand-in-hand and are a must whenever preparing a dish.

-In the Italian Rapini (Broccoli Rabe) family there is also Broccoli and Broccolini which are all similar in tastes but just a bit different.
+The Italian Rapini (Broccoli Rabe) family also has Broccoli and Broccolini, all similar in taste but just a bit different.

-Everyone knows what broccoli is as it’s a staple in many Canadian diets.
-You either love it, hate it or smother it in cream sauce.
+Everyone knows what broccoli is, as it’s a staple in many Canadian diets.
+You either love, hate, or smother it in cream sauce.

 What is broccolini?

-Broccolini is a hybrid of broccoli and kale and has smaller flowers and longer stalks.
+Broccolini is a broccoli and kale hybrid with smaller flowers and longer stalks.

 It is a natural hybrid of broccoli and gai lan (jie lan in mandarin Chinese; sometimes referred to as “Chinese Kale” or “Chinese Broccoli”), both cultivar groups of Brassica oleracea.

-The stalk, leaves and flowers are very bitter so essential ingredients such as garlic, salt, onions and red pepper flakes add a wonderful burst of flavour to rapini.
+The rapini stalk, leaves, and flowers are bitter, so essential ingredients such as garlic, salt, onions, and red pepper flakes help shape the flavor.